Joseph0M/Tassomai-Answer-Lookup/README.md

 Please note: it may require adding the latex.exe file to path.

+# Version v1.0

+Files for v1.0 can be found above.
+This version cannot render equations, often found in Physics Questions.
+Please use the most Up-to-date release.
+## Usage
+Run the `find.exe` file, enter the full question and click find, the program will return the complete awnser!
+Most, if not all questions are listed on the database

+Due to formatting limitations in v1.0, about 10% of the tasssomai questions cannot be read/illegible, mostly Physics questions!

+ ## Installation for v1.0

+ Installing the program should be pretty easy

+ `To download, click Code > Download Zip > Open file > Open find.exe`

   ## Notes:
-Credit to detectivevoke for providing the Awnser Database
+Credit to detectivevoke for providing the Answer Database

 This software is closed source, please contact me if you require the source code